156/infnbot/README.md

 You might also need to do the following:

-sudo apt-get install cpanm
+sudo apt-get install cpanm;
-sudo cpanm POE::Component::IRC
+sudo cpanm POE::Component::IRC;
 sudo cpanm AI::MegaHAL